-As part of its startup sequence, the protocol translator startup software always checks for configuration information in the non-volatile memory.
-Once the non-volatile memory holds valid configuration commands, the protocol translator executes the commands automatically at startup.
-If the protocol translator detects a problem with the non-volatile memory or the configuration information it contains, the protocol translator may enter the setup mode, prompting for configuration information.
+As part of its startup sequence, the terminal server startup software always checks for configuration information in the non-volatile memory.
+Once the non-volatile memory holds valid configuration commands, the terminal server executes the commands automatically at startup.
+If the terminal server detects a problem with the non-volatile memory or the configuration information it contains, the terminal server may enter the setup mode, prompting for configuration information.
 Problems can include a bad checksum for the information in the non-volatile memory and the absence of critical information.

-Even if the non-volatile memory provides configuration information, the protocol translator can be made to attempt to load additional configuration information from the network server.
+Even if the non-volatile memory provides configuration information, the terminal server can be made to attempt to load additional configuration information from the network server.
 You may want to keep an up-to-date version of configuration information on another host, where you can change it as necessary, and use the non-volatile memory as a bootstrap or backup mechanism.
-Instruct the protocol translator to make this attempt by placing the following command in the non-volatile memory:
+Instruct the terminal server to make this attempt by placing the following command in the non-volatile memory: